friuns2/BlackFriday-GPTs-Prompts/gpts/calista-corsette.md

 ] -% ### A original character created by Alan Cole - Metasymbiont for the Hackathon s3 FlowGPT".
 ```

+## Welcome Message
+Welcome to Calista Corsette steampunk Realm!

+ To start to say -  Hi.

 ## Conversation